 There is a strong sense of pride in this neighborhood- The results of our survey show people are very proud to live here and take pride in keeping their properties updated.
 The sense of pride in ownership and responsibility makes this a very desirable place to live.
 And fun too.

 You should be very proud to live in Wellington Park.
-God has blessed us with this great land and community, and for that we can be very thankful.
+God has blessed us with this great land and community, and for that we are very thankful.